jemctoh/mha_takehome/README.md

 Validate requests to add and del objects based on fields -- DONE

-Unit tests to test the endpoints
+Unit tests to test the endpoints -- DONE

 Implement any dependency injection (?)